MinnPost/object-sync-for-salesforce/readme.txt

 There is extensive documentation of the plugin, including its developer hooks, [on GitHub](https://github.com/MinnPost/object-sync-for-salesforce/blob/master/docs/readme.md).
 You can find a detailed [initial setup instruction](https://github.com/MinnPost/object-sync-for-salesforce/blob/master/docs/initial-setup.md) document there as well.

 == Changelog ==

+* 1.0.10 (2017-10-10)

+	* This avoids repeatedly queueing Salesforce objects by initializing rather than aggregating the queue before saving.
+This reduces memory use and database size significantly.
+	* Plugin now updates the pull sync timestamp for the data type after every successful record queue.
+This provides a correct starting point for the next pull to begin in case of a fatal error.
+	* Thanks to GitHub user @charmoney for the report and the pull request.

 * 1.0.9 (2017-10-03)